Quodatum/vscode-basex/README.md

 ## Inspiration

-This is built on a fork of [DotJoshJohnson/vscode-xml](https://github.com/DotJoshJohnson/vscode-xml).
+This project was created from a fork of [DotJoshJohnson/vscode-xml](https://github.com/DotJoshJohnson/vscode-xml).
+Much of `DotJoshJohnson/vscode-xml` code dealing with XML has been removed and additional XQuery features added.